springer-math/Mathematics-of-Epidemics-on-Networks/docs/Examples.rst

 ==============

 We have collected a number of examples using **EoN** to generate figures.
+We start with examples from the book Mathematics of Epidemics on Networks.
+Then we give a few other examples.
+If none of these examples helps with the particular problem you are facing, `Submit an issue`_ and I'll try to help.

 Reproducing figures from "Mathematics of Epidemics on Networks"
 ---------------------------------------------------------------